State Approving Agency

 In many ways, the fundamental role of state approving agencies is the same today as it was when they were founded.
 As state entities acting on behalf of the Federal Government, the SAA's have been an outstanding example of the workability of the state-federal partnership, allowing federal interests to be pursued at the local level while preserving the identity, interests, and sovereignty of States' Rights in education.

-The primary responsibility and focus of the SAA's continues to be the review, evaluation and approval of quality programs of education and training under State and Federal criteria.
+The primary responsibility and focus of the SAA continues to be the review, evaluation and approval of quality programs of education and training under State and Federal criteria.
 SAA's continue to conduct on-site supervisory visits to approved institutions and schools seeking approval.
 They continue to provide technical assistance to all interested parties and are engaged in outreach activities to foster the usage of the GI Bill®.
 Further, they continue to act as state liaison in assisting military installations to provide base personnel with quality educational offerings.
-Yet, while the fundamental role of the SAA has remained the same, the SAA's have grown with the changes in our society over the past fifty years.
-They have become advocates for quality education and training for Veterans and other eligible persons.
-They have become educational partners with the institutions themselves, facilitating even greater and more diverse educational opportunities for Veterans.
-They have become strong advocates for the usage of the GI Bill and have developed a working partnership with the Federal government, which other Federal agencies have tried to emulate.
+While the fundamental role of the SAA has remained the same, the SAA's have grown with the changes in our society over the past fifty years.
+They have become advocates for quality education and training for veterans and other eligible persons.
+They have become educational partners with the institutions themselves, facilitating even greater and more diverse educational opportunities for veterans.
+They have become strong advocates for the usage of the GI Bill® and have developed a working partnership with the federal government, which other federal agencies have tried to emulate.

 The programs that can be approved are found in institutions of higher learning (colleges and universities), non-degree institutions (vocational and technical schools), apprenticeship programs, other on-the-job training programs, and flight training schools.
 Each state reviews the appropriateness of each program as to its own standards and laws in addition to VA rules and regulations along with any other applicable laws and/or regulations.
-Then it is either approved or disapproved; continuous supervision is required of approved programs.
+It is either approved or disapproved; continuous supervision is required of approved programs.